-Preceptorship and teaching clinic targets for hours and patient contacts are specific for the individual course with which they are associated.
-Any hours or contacts collected in excess of the course targets will be added to the total number of secondary numbers required during a student's primary internship (CLE404/412/450) and cannot be used to meet the clinical course requirements of CLE100,201, and 310.
+Teaching clinic targets for hours and patient contacts are specific for the individual course with which they are associated.
+Any clinical hours or contacts collected in excess of the course targets will be added to the total number of secondary credits required during a student's primary internship (CLE404/412/450) and cannot be used to meet the clinical course requirements of CLE201, and 310.

-Preceptorships occur throughout a student's enrolment in the naturopathic program, but must follow the prescribed targets and meet the academic requirements outlined in the associated clinical course.
+Preceptorships occur throughout a student's enrolment in the naturopathic program, but must meet the prescribed targets and academic requirements outlined in the associated clinical course.
+Failure to meet the minimum targets for preceptorship requirements in their designated courses will result in failure of the associated course.
+Preceptorship hours and contacts accumulated beyond minimum targets will contribute to future course requirements for preceptorship.
 Details of the preceptorship program are found below.